“The storm is what they threw at me, the hurricane is what I became.” -Matshona Dhliwayo

 Weekly Edited Grant and Residency Deadlines – review the list here.

 Brainard Carey is an author, artist and educator.
 He is the director of Praxis Center for Aesthetics.
-He has written six books for artists; Making it in the Art World, New Markets for Artists, The Art World Demystified, Fund Your Dreams Like a Creative Genius, Sell Online Like a Creative Genius and the forthcoming Succeed with Social Media Like a Creative Genius.
+He has written six books for artists; Making it in the Art World, New Markets for Artists, The Art World Demystified, Fund Your Dreams Like a Creative Genius, Sell Online Like a Creative Genius and Succeed with Social Media Like a Creative Genius.